MichaelBell/fastrie/xptMiner/README.md

 reference implementation of xptMiner, please see https://github.com/jh000/xptMiner

-This build supports Linux and Windows, the latter via the Makefile.mingw.

 Authors:  xptMiner was written by jh00;
           This version is based upon dga's fastrie variant, which in turn was based upon the Unix port by Clintar